gesistsa/oolong/README.md

 ### About the p-values

 The test for model precision (MP) is based on an one-tailed, one-sample binomial test for each rater.
-In a multiple-rater situation, the p-values from all raters are combined using the Fisher's method (a.k.a.
-Fisher's omnibus test).
+In a multiple-rater situation, the p-values from all raters are combined using the Fisher’s method (a.k.a.
+Fisher’s omnibus test).

 H0: MP is not better than 1/ n\_top\_terms